Gurobi/gurobi-optimods/docs/source/mods/mwis_mwc.rst

 =========================================
-The maximum independent set problem and its complement, the maximum clique are among fundamental problems in combinatorial optimization with ubiquitous applications and connections to other problems [REF].
+The maximum independent set problem and its complement, the maximum clique are among fundamental problems in combinatorial optimization with ubiquitous applications and connections to other problems (:footcite:t:`bomze1999maximum,wu2015review`).

-In this Mod, we consider the more general problems of the maximum weighted independent set and maximum weighted clique which have applications in various fields such as computer vision, pattern recognition, molecular structure matching, social network analysis, and genome data mapping [REF].
+In this Mod, we consider the more general problems of the maximum weighted independent set and maximum weighted clique which have applications in various fields such as computer vision, pattern recognition, molecular structure matching, social network analysis, and genome data mapping.
 To better understand how a theoretical graph theory problem can be used to address a real-world challenge, let us review one application area for each problem in detail.